Take Me to the Pilot

 "Take Me to the Pilot" is a song written by British musician Elton John and lyricist Bernie Taupin, and performed by John.
 It was originally released on John's eponymous second album in 1970.

 It was recorded at Trident Studios in London in January 1970 and released in the United States in October 1970 as the A-side of a single, with "Your Song" as the B-side.
 Both songs received airplay, but "Your Song" was preferred by disc jockeys, becoming the singer's first hit (on both sides of the Atlantic) and rendering "Take Me to the Pilot" as the B-side.

 The country duo Brothers Osborne recorded a remake of the song for the 2018 tribute album Restoration: Reimagining the Songs of Elton John and Bernie Taupin.

 Composition and inspiration

 Many – including Elton John himself – find the song's lyrics cryptic and incomprehensible.
-John once quoted, in The Red Piano Tour in 2005, that "in the early days, there were a lot of inquiries about 'What does this song mean?
+John said, in The Red Piano Tour in 2005, that "in the early days, there were a lot of inquiries about 'What does this song mean?
 What does that song mean?' and in the case of 'Take me to the pilot/Lead me through the chamber/Take me to the pilot/I am but a stranger', I have no idea!
 You're on your own, I tell you."

 Lyricist Bernie Taupin has admitted to not knowing what the song's lyrics represent, comparing his writing style in "Pilot" to poets like "Baudelaire and Rimbaud...(who) just threw things together and went 'Wow!
 That sounds good'".